muammar/mkchromecast/README.md

 This will allow you to press `u` and `d` keys for `volume up` and `volume down` respectively.

-No that you need the module `py-getch`.
+**Note**: you need the module `py-getch` for this option to work.
 You can install it using the `requirements.txt` file shipped in the repository as described above.

 #### More help